today-self-study/happy-utils/README.md

     -   Validates JSON and provides clear error messages for invalid input.
     -   Allows copying the formatted JSON with a single click.

-4.  **Markdown Viewer**
-    -   Renders markdown text into formatted HTML with live preview.
-    -   Supports GitHub Flavored Markdown (GFM) features.
-    -   Auto-renders as you type (with debounce for performance).
-    -   Copy the generated HTML output to clipboard.
-    -   Dark theme styled preview that matches the site design.

 ## 🚀 How to Use

 1. Visit the [Live Demo](https://today-self-study.github.io/happy-utils/).